DPIPWE/LIST_Tools_ArcMap_Addin/README.md

 ## Documentation
 This readme is designed to be a general introduction to the tool.
-With in the *docs* folder there is;
+Within the *docs* folder there is;

-* Help_DPIPWE_tools.pdf , *a copy of the in program help file*

-* ReleaseNotes_DPIPWE_tools.pdf , *notes for each release, with details about compatibility, installation, know limitations ...*
+* ReleaseNotes_DPIPWE_tools.pdf , *notes for each release, with details about compatibility, installation, known limitations ...*

 * UserGuide_DPIPWE_tools.pdf , *detailed guide of how to use the tools*.